 - When using jackd as the audio server for Ardour, all MIDI I/O is done via JACK for sample accurate timing and maximal efficiency when communicating with external software synthesizers.
 Otherwise, Ardour connects to midi via the existing OS MIDI system.

-- Every MIDI track has its own JACK MIDI port for input; it may have an arbitrary combination of audio and MIDI outputs, depending on the signal processing in the track; the full flexibility of JACK connectivity is present for MIDI just as it is for audio.
+- Every MIDI track has its own MIDI port for input; it may have an arbitrary combination of audio and MIDI outputs, depending on the signal processing in the track.

 - Full automation for MIDI tracks, integrated with the handling of all MIDI CC data for each track.

 - Controllers (CC data) can be set to discrete or continuous modes (the latter will interpolate between control points and send additional data).